stencila/stencila/examples/assistants/insert-code-chunk/variables-python.md

   exec(f.read(), locals())
 ```

-// @insert-code-chunk compute something using all the local variables you know of
+::: do @insert-code-chunk compute something using all the local variables you know of

-// @insert-code-chunk assess what shaped rocket can best escape mars.
+::: do @insert-code-chunk assess what shaped rocket can best escape mars.